SAP/code-pal-for-abap/docs/checks/magic-number.md

 [code pal for ABAP](../../README.md) > [Documentation](../check_documentation.md) > [Magic Number Check](magic-number.md)

-## Magic Number Check
+## Magic Number Usage Check

 ### What is the Intent of the Check?

-The Magic Number check searches for numbers which are present in the source code without being able to directly understand their meaning.
+The "Magic Number Usage" check searches for numbers which are present in the source code without being able to directly understand their meaning.

 Using magic numbers has disadvantages: